nixilla/gather/README.md

 # Gather

-> Survey collection and analytics
+> Effortless data collection and curation

 ## Table of contents